npr/RAD-iOS/README.md

 analytics.debugger.addNetworkObserver(yourObject)
 ```

-Demo application used this API and created 2 reusable unit tests and check is integration of RAD framework is successful.
+Demo application used this API and created 2 reusable unit tests that checks if integration of RAD framework is successful.

 ## Demo